Semarang: Festivals

 The icon of the festival is a special puppet dragon-like animal called Warak Ngendog.
 The word "warak" stands for "holy" and the word "ngendog" expresses a reward for Muslims.
 Warak Ngendog's feet are chained, representing people's desire that should be postponed during this holy month.
 As Dugderan is a festival unique for Semarang, it represents an important attraction for both local people and visitors.

 Media

 Suara Merdeka is the major local newspaper in Semarang, as well as Central Java.
 Other major newspapers include Tribun Jateng and Wawasan.

 Awards

-Semarang has got Adipura Award for 6 times in a row since 2012.
-Adipura Award is given for achievement in cleanliness and greenery at parks, streets, markets, shop buildings, premises, schools, even cleanliness of water ways and rivers.
+Semarang has received the Adipura Award 6 times in a row since 2012.
+The Adipura Award is given for achievement in cleanliness and greenery at parks, streets, markets, shop buildings, premises, schools, even cleanliness of water ways and rivers.
 Semarang City received the title of Best Smart Living and Best Smart Economy City in the Indonesia Smart Nation Award 2018.

 Greater Semarang

-Greater Semarang was initially defined by the government as Semarang city, Semarang Regency, Salatiga city, Kendal Regency, and Demak Regency.
+Greater Semarang (known as Kedungsepur) was initially defined by the government as Semarang city, Semarang Regency, Salatiga city, Kendal Regency, and Demak Regency.
 It was later extended to include the western part (12 districts only) of Grobogan Regency.
-Despite the definition, it includes a lot of rural areas and the urban cores remain distinct; they have not amalgamated into a continuous urban sprawl as in Greater Jakarta.
+Despite the definition, rural and urban cores remain distinct and have not amalgamated into a continuous urban sprawl as is the case in Greater Jakarta.